 This article includes an excerpt from my new book The Write Fast System.

 How to Become a Successful Writer: Be Productive

-Earlier in my writing career, I would look at successful writers with awe.
+Early in my writing career, I would look at professional writers with awe.
 How did these bestselling authors get so much done?
 I often questioned how they put out books every year while still juggling their daily lives.
-Meanwhile, I couldn’t get anything off the ground.
+Meanwhile, I couldn't get anything off the ground.

-I started a lot of projects, but nothing ever seemed to get finished.
+I started a lot of creative writing projects, but nothing ever seemed to get finished.

 I made a lot of plans but didn’t follow through.
 Or rather, I didn’t know how to follow through—because I didn't understand what it really meant, or how to be a productive writer.

-The steps from planning my novel to completing it felt strange and far away, like stepping into a mysterious forest where all the productive writers followed the secret fairy lights to a polished treasure.
-I couldn’t understand why I kept stumbling around blindly, only to end up at the same starting point again.
+The steps from planning my novel to completing it felt unfamiliar and strange, like stepping into a mysterious forest where all the productive writers followed the secret fairy lights to a polished treasure.
+I couldn't understand why I kept stumbling around blindly, only to end up at the same starting point again.
 Were there some aspects of writing I was missing that all my favorite authors had mastered?